 Compensation received related to wrongful death claim is typically given out to all the family members affected by the death.
 A judge or jury will often decide how the compensation is divided among them.
 It is up to the attorneys of the family to show the losses suffered by each family member, so that the judge or jury can then assign the applicable compensation.

 With wrongful death cases, both economic and non-economic damages are available to a family.
-Compensation for wrongful death may include:
+Compensation for wrongful death claim may include:

 - Loss of a loved one’s earning capacity, wages, services, and household support